 There is no information about the kind of injuries that the police officer suffered here.
 However, there can be severe spinal cord injuries, neck injuries and head injuries in such accidents that can require immediate and extensive hospitalization.
 Victims of such injuries could be looking at weeks of hospitalization, and painful and expensive therapy.

-If you’ve been involved in a truck accident in the metro Atlanta area, contact an Atlanta truck accident attorney at the Katz Law Firm for a free initial evaluation of your case.
+If you’ve been involved in a truck accident in the metro Atlanta area, contact an Atlanta truck accident attorney at the Katz Personal Injury Lawyers for a free initial evaluation of your case.